Alfresco/docs-alfresco/process-automation/latest/model/connectors/generate.md

 title: Generate document
 ---

-The generate document connector is used to create DOCX and PDF files using a template.
+The generate document service is used to create DOCX and PDF files using a template.
 The generated document is then saved to the Content Services repository and can be reused throughout the process.

 A generate document task is displayed as a stack of documents on the process diagram.

 ## Create a generate document task

-The generate document connector is stored in the palette separate from other connectors.
+The generate document service is stored in the palette separate from other connectors.
 To create a generate document task:

 1. Sign into the Modeling Application and open a project and process.